-Often you may find that you have long titles or labels in your data that you want to preserve and not reformat to find a small space in your table chart.
-In cases where you are displaying long text in a table chart in Chartio, you have a few options on how to handle the text.
+You may often find that you have long titles or labels in your data—and you want to preserve those values and not reformat them to fit in a small space in your Table chart.
+You have a few options for handling such long text in your Table charts.

-You can enable text wrap on your table chart through the chart settings as shown below.
-Depending on the various lengths of the text in your columns, this may result in a bit of an inconsistent presentation of your data as some labels will span multiple rows, others may only use one row.
+You can enable word wrap on your Table chart through the chart settings as shown below.
+Depending on the various lengths of the text in your columns, this may result in a bit of an inconsistent presentation of your data as some labels will span multiple rows, while others may only use one row.

-One last option for long text is that you can enable clicking the text column to display the full text using drilldowns by following the steps outlined below.
+One last option for handling long text is to enable clicking the text column to display the full text using Drilldowns by following the steps outlined below.

 In this example, we have a Table chart with a truncated text column.
 We want to be able to click the text column to display the full text.

-Add a new Hidden Variable.
-Be sure to check the Can Drilldown checkbox.
+Add a new Hidden Variable to your dashboard.
+Be sure to select Can Drilldown from the Control’s settings.

 Open the Chart Settings for your Table chart, and switch to the Drilldown tab.
 Select the current dashboard, and map your text column to the new Hidden Variable.

-Add a Text element to your dashboard by clicking on the Add Text option from the dashboard side menu.
-In the Text box, enter the name of your hidden variable between curly braces.
-Select your preferred font style and click Done.
+Add a Text element to your dashboard by clicking Add Text from the dashboard sidebar menu.
+In the Text box, enter the name of your Hidden Variable wrapped in curly braces.
+Select your preferred font style then click Done.

-You can now click a row in your table, and the Text element will be populated with the content of the text field.
+You can now click a row in your Table, and the Text element will populate with the content of the Text Field.